omkale-dev/Khabr/README.md

 	2. News for specific categories like `Business`,`Science` etc can be seen.
 	3. One can also search for specific news
 	4. News can be shared with others.
+  5. Users can signup and login
-- This was made with the intension to learn to make http requests to the `api's` and display data accordingly .
+- This was made with the intension to learn to make http requests to the `api's` and display data accordingly, manage sign in and login features, and more.
 - I made use of `newsapi.org` to fetch the news data.
 - The json looks something like this.
 ```dart